GSto/digital-garden/notes/workshops.md

   - Engineer for outcomes, not optimism.
 You are here to get down to the real problems, not leaving the client feeling good.
   - Focuses on **appetite over estimates**.
 Instead of thinking "how much does an idea cost?" focus on "how much is the idea worth?"
 Estimates start with a design and end with a number.
 Appetite starts with a number and ends with a design.
 - **Questions & Conversation Starters**
   - Restate the situation and goals first thing.
-Tease out any discrepencies or inconsistencies.
+Tease out any discrepancies or inconsistencies.
   - What similar products are out on the market?
 How will we differentiate from them?
   - Have you talked to potential customers yet?
-What feedback have you recevied?
-Have you asked any of them for a comittment?
+What feedback have you received?
+Have you asked any of them for a commitment?
   - What other products or tools can and should we integrate with?
   - What is your availability for collaboration?
 How often would you want to get together and check-in?
   - Who are the stakeholders, and how will we get in contact with them?